DavidChayla/keycloak/README.md

 Features:
 - a keycloak v11.0.2
 - an ubuntu 20.04 LTS ami
-- an external dns name registered on route53
+- an external dns name registered on your domain on route53
 - an https public endpoint based on your ssl certificate (through aws certificate manager)
 - an http public endpoint that redirect to the https one
 - multiples keycloak instances behind an ALB, working as a wildfly cluster with autodiscovered nodes (JDBC_PING)